Our 16 Root Beer Blind Taste Test Crowned A Surprise Winner

 Info:

-From the webite: Brewed in small batches by hand to include the flavor of fifteen different roots and spices.
+From the website: Brewed in small batches by hand to include the flavor of fifteen different roots and spices.
 A rich, creamy, full-flavor soda that is deliciously complex and never bitter.

 Bottom Line:

-I dont disagree with anything about how Virgil’s describes themselves.
+I don’t disagree with anything about how Virgil’s describes themselves.
 I certainly got “roots and spices” — particularly licorice root.
 And it wasn’t bitter — though none of these were.
 It was creamy, too.
 It’s just that none of those things really seem to be my personal parameters for liking a root beer.
 If it was “smooth spice mix licorice” beer, that’s fine.

-I guess the real problem here is that some brands seem to read the root in root beer as “any root” and others take it as “flavors selected to imitate sasafrass root.”
-That said, Virgil’s is one of the brands eperiencing serious shortages, so they must be doing something right.
+I guess the real problem here is that some brands seem to read the root in root beer as “any root” and others take it as “flavors selected to imitate sassafrass root.”
+That said, Virgil’s is one of the brands experiencing serious shortages, so they must be doing something right.
 It also gets some uniqueness points.

 7. MAINE ROOT (Taste 8)